 You only need a handful of ingredients for this recipe, which is another win!

 - Baby potatoes.
-Go for a waxy potato here so they hold their shape after boiling.
+Use potatoes labeled as ‘waxy’ so they hold their shape after boiling.
 New potatoes or Jersey Royals also work well.

 - Gochujang paste.
-This is a Korean fermented chilli paste and it’s a REAL flavour bomb.
-I always have some in my kitchen and a little goes a long way so I’d really recommend picking some up if you can find it.
-If you’re lucky enough to have an Asian supermarket nearby, they’ll definitely have it.
-Bigger supermarkets are also starting to stock it, or you can find it on Amazon.
-It adds a really deep kick of spice and sweetness to dishes and works perfectly in the aioli sauce here.
-If you can’t find gochujang, you can use any other spicy sauce.
-Sriracha works well, as does sweet chilli sauce.
+This is a Korean fermented chili paste and it’s a serious favorite.
+I always have some in my kitchen and a little goes a long way, so I’d really recommend picking some up if you can find it.
+If you’re lucky enough to have an Asian grocery store nearby, they’ll definitely have it.
+Larger grocery stores are also starting to stock it, or you can find it on Amazon.
+It adds a lovely deep element of spice and sweetness, and works perfectly in the aioli here.
+If you can’t find it, use another spicy sauce like sriracha, or sweet chili jam.

 - Aioli.
 This forms the creamy base of the sauce.
-If you can’t find aioli, just use normal mayonnaise and add in one clove of crushed garlic.
+If you can’t find aioli, use normal mayonnaise and add one clove of crushed garlic.
 Or why not try to make your own?
-My easy egg-free garlic aioli recipe is a great place to start (it’s vegan too).
+My easy egg-free garlic aioli is a great place to start.
 If you’re not a mayo fan, replace this with plain or Greek yogurt.

 How to make it

-PRO TIP: be careful not to overcook the potatoes at this point because they will fall apart when you try and mix them with the sauce.
+Start by cooking your potatoes in boiling water until you can easily pierce them with a fork.
+Be careful not to overcook them at this point because they will fall apart when you try to mix them with the sauce.

 Got a question?

 You sure can!
-The potato salad keeps well for three days stored, covered, in the fridge so it’s great if you need to prepare something in advance.
-Just keep the sesame seeds and curly spring onions separate and add them when you’re ready to serve.
+The potato salad can be stored, covered, in the fridge for about 4 days, so it’s great if you need to prepare something in advance.
+Just keep the sesame seeds and curly scallions separate and add them when you’re ready to serve.

-You can use any kind of spicy sauce in place of the gochujang if you can’t find it.
-Sriracha sauce works well, as does any sweet chilli sauce (this will also reduce the spiciness if you’re worried about it).
+You can use any spicy sauce in place of the gochujang if you can’t find it.
+Sriracha works well, as does any sweet chili sauce (this will also reduce the spiciness if you’re worried about it).

 You can switch out the mayo for a plain or Greek yogurt if you’re not a fan – it’ll be delicious and tangy.

 Like this recipe?
-Here are some others you might enjoy
+Here are more potato ideas to try

 - Total Time: 25 minutes